Muskankumari13/Week1/work/capstone_report_template.md

 ### Validation design

-The model and baseline are evaluated on the **same held-out validation split**.
+The model and baseline are evaluated on the **same held-out validation split** where the corresponding evaluation outputs are available.

 The validation process is designed to reduce overly optimistic results caused by information sharing between related observations.